reyesdf/lessons/Security+/Social Engineering.md

 ---

+## Principles of Social Engineering

+- Authority
+- Intimidation
+- Consensus / Social Proof
+- Scarcity
+- Urgency
+- Familiarity / Liking
+- Trust

+**Social Engineering can:**

+- constantly changing
+- may involve multiple people
+- may be in person or electronic

 ## Phishing

 A cyberattack technique where **attackers send fraudulent emails, messages, or websites to deceive individuals into revealing sensitive information, such as usernames, passwords, credit card numbers, or personal details**.
 The message **often mimic legitimate entities,** like banks, social platforms, or trusted organizations, to \*\*trick recipients into taking actions that compromise their security